 My complaint is that it is kind of a mix up of everything.
-It’s fruity, with its pear and blackcurrant, it’s floral with its Iris and Jasmine, and its gourmand with its praline and vanilla.
+It’s fruity, with its pear and blackcurrant, it’s floral with its iris and Jasmine, and its gourmand with its praline and vanilla.
 Just to spread it even more thinly among the crowd, its also Patchouli.
 Fans of Thierry Mugler Angel or Viktor and Rolf Flowerbomb might like it.
 It’s kind of a crowd pleaser, and it has indeed been well received.
-However, it made me go crossed eyed trying to categorise it.
+However, it made me go cross eyed trying to categorise it.

 It will has its many, many fans, but the combination of patchouli and praline make it too much like Angel for me.
 Pretty though.